KyrioServices/kyrio-services-sdk-dotnet/doc/Development.md

 ```

 Update release notes in CHANGELOG.
 Update version number and release details in nuspec file.
-After that compile in Release (!!) configuration and test the project.
+After that, compile in Release (!!) configuration and test the project.
 Then create a nuget package:

 ```bash